 American Special Facility Bonds.
 Approximately \$108 million in aggregate principal amount of Chicago O'Hare International Airport Special Facility Revenue Refunding Bonds, Series 2007 (American Airlines Project) issued by the City to refinance certain capital projects at O'Hare for American Airlines ("American Special Facility Bonds") are currently outstanding.
 Since its bankruptcy filing, American Airlines has failed to pay debt service on the American Special Facility Bonds.
-American Airlines, the bond trustee and the owners of the American Special Facility Bonds have agreed that the Special Facility Bonds are not executory contracts and thus need not be accepted or rejected by American Airlines in the bankruptcy proceedings.
+American Airlines, the bond trustee and the owners of the American Special Facility Bonds have agreed that the Special Facility Use Agreements between the City and American Airlines relating to the American Special Facility Bonds are not executory contracts and thus need not be accepted or rejected by American Airlines in the bankruptcy proceedings.
 Claims for payment regarding the Special Facility Use Agreements will be paid as provided in the plan of reorganization upon the effectiveness of the plan.

-ISSUANCE OF FUTURE INDEBTEDNESS TO FUND OMP COMPLETION PHASE
+ISSUANCE OF FUTURE- INDEBTEDNESS TO FUND OMP COMPLETION PHASE

 As described under "CAPITAL DEVELOPMENT PROGRAMS - OMP Funding," the City will need to incur additional indebtedness, including the issuance of Senior Lien Bonds and PFC Obligations, to finance OMP Phase 2B.
 Such additional debt may have a significant impact on the cost per enplaned passenger at O'Hare.
 The cost per enplaned passenger is generally used as a test of reasonableness for airport user fees.
-For a general description as to calculating the cost per enplaned passenger at O'Hare, see APPENDIX E - "REPORT OF THE AIRPORT CONSULTANT."
+For a general description as to calculating the cost per enplaned passenger at O'Hare, see Appendix E - "Report oe the airport Consultant."